 We provide a nutritious, USDA-approved breakfast and lunch for all children.
 An afternoon snack is provided (generally around 3:45) for children who are enrolled in our aftercare program.
 Meals and snacks are included in your weekly fee.

-A. Foods Brought from Home.
-Food Guidelines:
+A. Nutrition Guidelines: